All Episodes

 You must screen out every single law enforcement officer that comes in to testify in your trial.

-Well, Terry, thanks so much uh for being with us.
+Well, Terry, thanks so much for being with us.

-Like the goddamn video, because y'all are not gonna get this type of insight anywhere else on YouTube because I've actually went to trial, I've won trial, I've sat there and gathered evidence with the prosecutors, sat there, I've testified hundreds of times, ran a bunch of affidavits.
+I've sat there and gathered evidence with the prosecutors, sat there, I've testified hundreds of times, written a bunch of affidavits.

 I know what I'm talking about when it comes to this stuff.